Vanessa Semrow

-Vanessa Marie Semrow (born November 13, 1984) is an American beauty queen who won Miss Teen USA 2002.
+Vanessa Marie Semrow is an American model and beauty queen who won Miss Teen USA 2002.

 Personal life

-Semrow was born as Vanessa Marie Semrow in Rhinelander, Wisconsin, and she is of both American and Thai descent; her mother is Thai, while her father is American.
+Semrow was born as Vanessa Marie Semrow in Rhinelander, Wisconsin.
+Her mother is Thai, her father American.

 Pageantry

 Semrow won the Miss Wisconsin Teen USA title on October 15, 2001, in a pageant paying tribute to the events of September 11 that year.
-In August 2002, she represented Wisconsin in the Miss Teen USA 2002 pageant.
+In August 2002, she represented Wisconsin in the Miss Teen USA 2002 pageant and won the competition.

 As Miss Teen USA, Semrow represented the Miss Universe Organization and lived in a Trump apartment in New York City, the first Miss Teen USA titleholder to live there full-time.
 During her reign, Semrow traveled to Kuwait and Saudi Arabia on a USO tour, raised money for charities, and attended celebrity events.
 Her reign ended on August 13, 2003, when she crowned Tami Farrell Miss Teen USA 2003.